Top

 Frequently Asked Questions

 The duration of treatment depends on the severity of your addiction and individual needs.
-Inpatient programs typically last 30-90 days, while outpatient programs can range from a few weeks to several months.
+Inpatient programs typically last 30 to 90 days, while outpatient programs can range from a few weeks to several months.
 Aftercare planning is an ongoing process that can last for years.

 Fentanyl binds to opioid receptors in the brain, releasing dopamine, a neurotransmitter that produces feelings of pleasure.
 Over time, the brain adapts to the drug, leading to tolerance and dependence.